1.4 Key issues of thesis guidance

 5. to follow Jamk’s Ethical Guidelines (pages for students) and data protection instructions (intra, requires login) .

-The advisor commits
+The supervisor commits

 1. To come prepared for guidance meetings (be familiar with the material to be discussed).